meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 ## Terminology

-**Key**: a postgres page number.
-In the sense that the pageserver is a versioned key-value store, the page number is the key in that store.
+**Key**: a postgres page number, qualified by relation.
+In the sense that the pageserver is a versioned key-value store, the page number is the key in that store.  `Key` is a literal data type in existing code.

 **LSN dimension**: this just means the range of LSNs (history), when talking about the range of keys and LSNs as a two dimensional space.